PremiseWP/premiseScroll/README.md

 # premiseScroll

+THIS PLUGIN has been moved to [Premise WP](https://github.com/PremiseWP/Premise-WP/blob/master/js/source/premise-scroll.js)

 premiseScroll is a jQuery plugin that allows you to easily bind animations to elements in the DOM on scroll.
 It is extremely flexible and lightweight.

 Check out the [demo](http://scroll.premisewp.com/).